Parkerhiphop/my-site/data/blog/the-journey-of-my-site.en.md

 If I were to write all these features myself, it would be really exhausting.
 But I also don't want to deal with the pitfalls of new tools (many Hexo Themes are not maintained anymore, Astro requires understanding a bunch of new syntax).
 I suddenly realized that even if I use Next.js, it doesn't mean I have to write everything by hand.
 There must be many people who have already created blog templates.

 By using the keywords **"nextjs blog template"**, I found [tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog), and its [i18n version](https://github.com/GautierArcin/i18n-tailwind-nextjs-starter-blog).
 Finally, I used this version as the base and made modifications to create what you see now!

+As for the domain, I buy it from GoDaddy.
+The suffix `life` is because of the content of the site would be anything I think, encounter.

+Deployment is to use Vercel first, and then wait for the traffic to increase to see if I have to change it.

 ---